98th Flying Training Squadron: Airmanship 490

 Airmanship 490 (AM-490) is the basic free fall course instructed by members of the Wings of Blue.
 Students enrolled in the course undergo more than 30 hours of ground training prior to their first free fall jump.
-The rigorous ground training introduces and develops procedures and techniques for high altitude free fall, and for operating a steerable parachute system.
+The ground training introduces and develops procedures and techniques for high altitude free fall, and for operating a steerable parachute system.
 The course focuses on safety and emergency procedures to aid the students' ability to overcome their fears and perform under the extremely stressful and potentially life-threatening situations they may encounter.

-Prior to each of the five jumps, students in the AM-490 class receive two gear inspections prior to boarding the aircraft to ensure their parachutes are fitted and working properly.
-These thorough inspections guarantee that the parachute's main and reserve canopy firing devices are on and accurately calibrated, and their gear is not defective.
-Students also receive a comprehensive briefing from the jumpmaster before loading the aircraft.
+Prior to each of the five jumps, students class receive two gear inspections prior to boarding the aircraft to ensure their parachutes are fitted and working properly.
+These inspections guarantee that the parachute's main and reserve canopy firing devices are on and accurately calibrated.
+Students also receive a briefing from the jumpmaster before loading the aircraft.
 Once airborne, the jumpmaster determines the exit/opening point, which varies with the day's wind patterns, student's receive their third and final gear inspection as the plane turns inbound for the jump run.
-At 4,500 feet above ground level (AGL), winds rush into the fuselage as the jumpmaster opens the door then instructs the first jumper to: "STAND IN THE DOOR!"
+At 5,000 feet above ground level, the jumpmaster opens the door then instructs the first jumper to: "Stand in the door!"

 Airmanship 491

-Before the Fall semester begins, 25 cadets entering their second year at the Academy are hand-selected from approximately 200 applicants for an upgrade program into the Wings of Blue, known informally as the "Wings of Green."
-In their first semester in AM-491, cadets undergo Accelerated Freefall training and receive their USPA A license.
-In the Spring semester, students complete the rigorous training to become jumpmasters and instruct an AM-490 class under the supervision of senior cadets on the Wings of Blue.
-After a year of training, the Wings of Green graduate onto the Wings of Blue and are recognized not only as AM-490 instructors, but qualified aircrew members for the 98th Flying Training Squadron operations.
+Before the Fall semester begins, 25 cadets entering their second year at the academy are selected from approximately 200 applicants for an upgrade program into the Wings of Blue, known informally as the "Wings of Green."
+In their first semester in AM-491, cadets undergo accelerated freefall training and receive their USPA A license.
+In the Spring semester, students complete the training to become jumpmasters and instruct an AM-490 class under the supervision of senior cadets on the Wings of Blue.
+After a year of training, the Wings of Green graduate onto the Wings of Blue and become AM-490 instructors and aircrew members for the 98th Flying Training Squadron operations.